CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/020-add-enricher.md

 ## Trigger enrichment

 If you process the data and then add an enricher, the enrichment won't start automatically.
-In general, enrichers run every 4 hours.
-However, if you want to enrich existing golden records immediately, you can trigger enrichment in one of the following ways:
+To enrich the existing golden records, you can trigger enrichment in one of the following ways:

 - Using the GraphQL tool.